 Few works have influenced the way we think of the Mafia more than The Godfather.
 But, art always reflects life, and many characters in The Godfather were actually influenced by real people, including the Godfather himself.
-Of course, the character of Vito Corleone was inspired a collection of a few different real people, but there are some pretty striking links between Corleone and Mafia crime boss Carlo Gambino.
+Of course, the character of Vito Corleone was inspired a collection of a few different real people, but there are some especially striking links between Corleone and Mafia boss Carlo Gambino.

 Like the country itself, they thought that the Mafia needed to be more diverse and forge ties to non-Italian organized crime groups.
 But this rubbed many of the old guard of the Mafia, often called “Moustache Petes” by the younger members, the wrong way.